Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 Corleone: Exploring the Birthplace of the Family

-Luciano Leggio and his sidekick Salvatore 'Toto' Riina were responsible for the rise of the Corleoneans as one of the most brutal mafias in history.
+Luciano Leggio and his sidekick 'Toto' Riina were responsible for the rise of the Corleoneans as one of the most brutal mafias in history.

 In the Godfather films, the town of Corleone is the hometown of Michael's father, Vito.
 Marlon Brando portrayed him in the first movie and Robert de Niro in the second.